 The undergraduate degree in Chinese emphasizes knowledge and awareness of:

-• Chinese literary and cultural history, focusing on selected canonical or widely recognized works.
+• Chinese literary and cultural history, focusing on widely recognized works.

 • The historical and cultural contexts in which particular works were written or created.